-We have financed our operations primarily through revenue from product sales, royalties and research and development contracts, as well as public offering and private placements of debt and equity securities.
-At March 31, 2015, we had approximately \$325.8 million in cash and investments in marketable securities, of which \$25.0 million was restricted as required by our 12% senior secured notes due July 15, 2017.
-Also, as of March 31, 2015, we had \$134.8 million in long-term debt, including \$125.0 million of senior secured notes and \$9.8 million of capital lease obligations, of which \$5.4 million is current.
+We have financed our operations primarily through revenue from product sales, royalties and research and development contracts, as well as public offerings and private placements of debt and equity securities.
+At June 30, 2015, we had approximately \$279.7 million in cash and investments in marketable securities.
+Also, as of June 30, 2015, we had \$133.5 million in long-term debt, including \$125.0 million of senior secured notes and \$8.5 million of capital lease obligations, of which \$5.6 million is current.

-As of March 31, 2015, we estimated that we had at least twelve months of working capital to fund our current business plans.
+As of June 30, 2015, we estimated that we had at least twelve months of working capital to fund our current business plans.
 We expect the clinical development of our proprietary drug candidates, including NKTR-102, Amikacin Inhale, NKTR-181, NKTR-171 and NKTR-214, will require significant investment in order to continue to advance in clinical development with the objective of entering into a collaboration partnership or obtaining regulatory approval.
 However, we have no credit facility or any other sources of committed capital.
 In the past we have received a number of significant payments from collaboration agreements and other significant transactions.
 In the future we expect to receive royalties from commercial sales of products such as MOVANTIKTM and BAX 855 (if approved) and potential substantial payments from future collaboration transactions if drug candidates in our pipeline achieve positive clinical or regulatory outcomes.
 Our current business plan is also subject to significant uncertainties and risks as a result of, among other factors, the sales levels of products for which we are entitled to royalties such as MOVANTIKTM, clinical program outcomes, whether, when and on what terms we are able to enter into new collaboration transactions, expenses being higher than anticipated, unplanned expenses, cash receipts being lower than anticipated, and the need to satisfy contingent liabilities, including litigation matters and indemnification obligations.

 The availability and terms of various financing alternatives substantially depend on many factors including the success or failure of drug development programs in our pipeline, including NKTR-102, BAX 855, Amikacin Inhale, NKTR-181, NKTR-171, NKTR-214, as well as other early stage development programs.
-The availability and terms of financing alternatives and any future significant payments from existing or new collaborations depend on the positive outcome of ongoing or planned clinical studies, whether we or our partners are successful in obtaining health authority approvals in major markets, and if approved, the commercial success of these drugs, as well as general capital market conditions.
+The availability and terms of financing alternatives and any future significant payments from existing or new collaborations depend on the positive outcome of ongoing or planned clinical studies, whether we or our partners are successful in obtaining regulatory authority approvals in major markets, and if approved, the commercial success of these drugs, as well as general capital market conditions.
 We will pursue various financing alternatives, including equity and debt, as needed to continue to fund our research and development activities and to fund the expansion of our business as appropriate.